Frequently Asked Questions About Certification

-Submit your application no later than September 30 of the year in which your certification expires.
-Renewal notifications are sent in December.
+Submit your application no later than September 15 of the year in which your certification expires.
+Renewal notifications are sent by December 15.
 Please retain a copy of all records, including a copy of your completed renewal application.

 When I apply for renewal, should I submit documentation for all the classes I attended?

 No. You will be asked to provide these materials only if your application is selected for random audit.
-IAFN will notify you in writing if your application is selected for audit.
+You will be notified in writing if your application is selected for audit.

 What documents do I submit for my SANE renewal?